Why Are Motor Skills Important?

 Why Sleep Matters for Motor Skills

-Changing your baby's sleep direction nightly can help their motor development
+Changing baby's sleep direction can help strengthen baby's neck muscles and head control

 Great ways for children to work their motor skills every day!